 - The Coral Banded Shrimp (Stenopsus hispidus), also known as Banded Coral or Boxer Shrimp, is very popular.
-Aside from being excellent scavengers, they are pleasant to look at with their red and white stripes, and are considered reef safe.
-Some aquarists express concerns about this shrimp, because some say they have seen theirs attack fish.
-From our personal experiences with keeping many of these shrimp over the years, both in fish-only and semi-reef tanks, we have never had this occur.
-Coral Banded Shrimp are territorial and will "chase off" fish, but we have never seen one attack, catch or kill a fish.
-In fact, often they take up the task of cleaning fish, and even a Snowflake Eel, much like the Cleaner Shrimp does.
+Aside from being excellent scavengers, they are pleasant to look at, with their red and white stripes, and are considered reef safe.
+Some aquarists express concerns about this shrimp because some say they've seen them attack fish.
+From our experience with keeping many of these shrimp over the years, both in fish-only and semi-reef tanks, we have never had this occur.
+Coral Banded Shrimp are territorial and will "chase off" fish, but we have never seen one attack, catch, or kill a fish.
+In fact, often they take up the task of cleaning fish and even a Snowflake Eel, much like the Cleaner Shrimp does.
 This shrimp should only be kept singly or as a mated pair, because both males and females will fight each other, most often resulting in the death of one of them.

 - The "true" Peppermint Shrimp (Lysmata wurdemann), not to be mistaken for the Camel, Camelback, or Humpback Shrimp (Rhynchocinetes uritai), is a top reef tank janitor choice for controlling Aiptasia sp. anemones, and is another excellent scavenger.
 Even though the R. uritai is also a good tank cleaner, it is known for its fondness of Corallimorphs (Mushrooms) and Zoanthids, so this should be considered if you have these types of soft coral species in your tank.